NVIDIA/MMLU-Pro-Max/README.md

 # MMLU-Pro-Max

-This repository provides code for MMLU-Pro-Max, a modified version of the MMLU-Pro[TIGER-Lab/MMLU-Pro](https://huggingface.co/datasets/TIGER-Lab/MMLU-Pro) benchmark designed for a deeper and more realistic evaluation of large language models (LLMs).
+This repository provides code for MMLU-Pro-Max, a modified version of the MMLU-Pro ([TIGER-Lab/MMLU-Pro](https://huggingface.co/datasets/TIGER-Lab/MMLU-Pro)) benchmark designed for a deeper and more realistic evaluation of large language models (LLMs).
 Traditional MCQ evaluations are widely used but often fail to capture a model’s true capabilities due to their sensitivity to input variations.
 MMLU-Pro-Max introduces a multilayer analysis approach that tests robustness across formatting, phrasing, and choice structure.
 Our codebase allows researchers to apply this evaluation framework on the MMLU-Pro dataset and beyond, enabling a more comprehensive assessment of LLM performance.

 ![Infographic of mmlu-pro-max](img/infographic.jpg)